 Save Home Heat has over 35 years experience working with a broad range of standard and high efficiency forced air furnaces.
 When replacing an existing furnace, many factors may impact your decision.
 These may include how many years you anticipate remaining in your home, how much money you currently spend to keep your family warm each winter, potential venting issues for higher efficiency systems, incentives available from sources such as your utility company--and of course, budget.
 We will listen carefully to your input, and provide you with ample information and options to allow you to choose the best product to fit your needs.

 Please review these tips as you consider a new or replacement furnace for your home:

-Furnaces with gas efficiency ratings of up to 98% are now available.
-Many older furnaces operate with gas efficiencies of 70–80%.
-Some furnace models also have much more efficient electric motors that significantly reduce electrical consumption.
+Furnaces with gas efficiency ratings of up to 98% AFUE (Annual Fuel Utilization Efficiency) are now available, providing the quietest and most comfortable heating we have ever offered.
+Some models also have much more efficient fan motors, with significantly lower electrical consumption.

 Combine all these factors and you may end up with a significantly quieter furnace!

 A properly sized and installed furnace can make a huge improvement in the comfort level in your home.
 And while it may seem counter-intuitive, a smaller system is often what your home needs to heat better.

 An oversized furnace, providing more heat than is needed each time it turns on, produces very short, inefficient heating cycles--which leads to uncomfortable temperature swings between each call for heat.
 The more appropriate, longer heating cycles produced by a properly sized furnace allows warm air to distribute more evenly around your home, while allowing the equipment to run at its optimal operating efficiency.